zazirskas/file-reader/README.md

 # File Reader

 File reader.
-This project provides APIs to list, scan, and download the application state.
+This project provides an API that to list, scan files in a determined folder, and download the application state.

 ## Installation